Capitalisk/capitalisk-website/docs/guide-join-custom-blockchain.md

 If using Postgres, you will need to create a new database to store the blockchain data.

 Create a new Postgres database.
-If your blockchain is called `foo` you may want to call it `foo_main` (for mainnet).
+If the blockchain is called `foo` you may want to call it `foo_main` (for mainnet).
-The following commands may be different depending on your Postgres setup (change `foo_main` with an appropriate database name):
+The following commands may be different depending on your Postgres setup (change `foo_main` with an appropriate database name for the relevant chain):

 ```shell script
 postgres createdb foo_main